derSoerrn95/alex/contents/user-manual/README.md

     <dt>User</dt>
     <dd>A user is identified by its email address and can have one of two roles: <em>ADMIN</em> or <em>REGISTERED</em>.</dd>
     <dt>Project</dt>
-    <dd>A project is the main entities that the following entities belong to.
+    <dd>A project is the main entity that the following entities belong to.
         It is bound to a unique name and a URL that starts with *"http\[s\]://"* that points to the application to test.</dd>
     <dt>Symbol group</dt>
     <dd>Each project has a list of symbol groups.